|

 working forest that helps pay for the restoration and upkeep of this important Presidential Home.
 See the Demonstration Forest Trail they are planning to construct.

 “Welcome to the Country”Oct.
 21, 2008.... a book discussion by the author and attendees.
 [Listen a similar WINA radio podcast here].
 The first shipment of Frank Levering’s new book.
-Commissioned by the BallyshannonFund, the idea is to introduce urbanites to "country culture"...the unwritten rules by which rural p eople live.
+Commissioned by the BallyshannonFund, the idea is to introduce urbanites to "country culture"...the unwritten rules by which rural people live.
 (Take a peek at Chapter One, here.)
-This charming new book is by the Virginia author Frank Levering, who runs a Patrick County cherry orchard (now 100 years, still a family business) and helps his wife Wanda Urbanska produce the PBS show "Simple Living TV".
+This charming new book is by the Virginia author Frank Levering, who runs a Patrick County cherry orchard (now 100 years, still a family business).
 Frank's new book introduces urbanites to "country culture"... with Frank's warm welcoming style, sharing the unwritten rules by which rural people live and get along.
 Our local NPR station WVTF interviewed Frank about conflicts than can - but don't have to - occur with new residents moving to the countryside.

 "Where are our Bees Going?"
 David Hackenberg, beekeeper, March 11, 2008